averykhoo/recipes/lazy-brownies.md

 #   Lazy Brownies
-Preheat oven to 180°C, preset timer for 20 mins

-In a ceramic/glass bowl, microwave for 35-50 sec to melt:
+In a non-metallic bowl, microwave for 30-60 sec to melt:
 *   1 block (250g) butter
 *   0.5 to 1+ cup cocoa powder or chocolate chips/bar

+Preheat oven to 180°C, preset timer for 20 mins

 Meanwhile in blender:
 *   2 to 2.5 cups sugar